tenstorrent/ronin/yari/nn/MODELS.md

 # Provenance of reference models

-The reference models are derived from the sources listed below.
+The reference models were derived from the sources listed below.

 The original models have been converted to the format required by the Yari framework.